Otann/otann.github.io/_posts/2016-03-20-chroma-bot-telegram-api.markdown

 sharable: true
 category: Web-Fandango

-date:   2016-03-13 00:00:00 +0300
+date:   2016-03-20 00:00:00 +0300
 title:  Episode 03.
 Telegram Bot API
-image:  /media/posts/2016-03-15-chroma-bot-telegram-api/header.jpg
+image:  /media/posts/2016-03-20-chroma-bot-telegram-api/header.jpg
 description: >
-  In this episode we will connect Clojure application to Telegram via long-polling with help of core.async
+  In this episode, we will connect Clojure application to Telegram via long-polling approach with the help of core.async
 ---

 Hello, dear fellows!

 Welcome to third episode of Web Fandango series, where we build simple and awesome projects in Clojure.
-In the last episode, we made a simple web service with a landing page for Chroma Bot.
+In the [previous episode](/web-fandango/chroma-bot-1/) we made a simple web service with a landing page for Chroma Bot.
 You can check out where we stopped on the previous episode at GitHub repo  [otann/chroma-bot:episode-02](https://github.com/Otann/chroma-bot/tree/episode-02)

 Today we follow previously sketched plan and after the landing and deploy works, let's connect the bot to Telegram.
 As you can see in their [Bot API Documentation](https://core.telegram.org/bots/api), we should make HTTP calls on provided endpoint to receive new messages from users.
 To do that let's implement some wrappers for Telegram API.